GUH, HUMANS. We are complex creatures.

 Other emotions include being startled and uncomfortable.

-Like when you arrive at a party, and it’s not quiiite what you were expecting…
+Like when you’re looking for the bathroom but you accidentally walk into the weird back room at a house party, and it’s not quiiite what you were expecting…

-Because who hasn’t gone to the grocery store and seen some annoying kid knocking over displays and kicking cereal boxes down the aisle?
+Because who hasn’t gone to the grocery store and seen an obnoxious kid knocking over displays and kicking cereal boxes down the aisle?
 We’ve all been that person on the right, pretending to carefully read through our grocery list, but secretly judging.

 I could also (unfortunately) relate to this statue.

-It depicts the EXACT feeling I have when I spend forever doing my hair, feel good about it all day, but then don’t look in the mirror again until going to bed.
+It depicts the EXACT feeling I have when I spend a long time doing my hair in the morning, feel good about it all day, and then catch a glimpse of myself in the mirror when I get home.

 Michael also agreed that the statues were relatable.

-For example, this is how he feels when a kid repeatedly kicks the back of his seat for an entire 8-hour flight.
+For example, this is how he feels when a toddler repeatedly kicks the back of his seat for an entire 8-hour flight.

 And although we’ve never actually done it, we both imagine this is probably how it feels the first time you try to do couples yoga.
 (And fail miserably.)